Fiserv/transfer-now/docs/fund-transfer/transfer-services.md

 <!-- theme: info -->

-**Note**: Instant connectivity via the NOW network is a prerequisite for the Instant Transfer feature.
+> :memo: **Note:** Instant connectivity via the NOW network is a prerequisite for the Instant Transfer feature.
 Debit-card networks can be accessed via the NOW network (only VISA is offered at this time).
 Clients should clarify which service provider supports their Instant service (e.g., ESF) and provide that information to the implementation project manager.
 If an FI already has Instant Transfers for Zelle® via NOW Instant connectivity, then Instant Transfers will leverage that same underlying connectivity.

  <!-- type: tab -->